+There are many factors that draw employers to a community; sometimes, one of these factors is a general aviation airport.
 General aviation is an effective business tool.
 Using general aviation improves business efficiency, enabling companies to expand their market areas.
 When local companies use general aviation, their travel time can often be reduced from days to hours.
-Businesses such as banks, legal offices, and insurance companies use the airport to support their activities and improve their efficiency.
+As part of this study, businesses reported as benefiting from the airport include Family Dollar, Carroll Surveying, the National Rural Water Association, and Mack Energy.